Manchester Airport: Future

-As part of the Government's Future of Air Transport White Paper, Manchester Airport published its Master Plan on its proposed expansions until 2030.
+As part of the Government's Future of Air Transport white paper, Manchester Airport published its Master Plan on its proposed expansions.
 Demolition of older buildings, such as old storage buildings, the old Alpha Catering Building and Males Garage, to the east of Terminal 2 has already begun, to make way for a new apron and taxiway towards runway 05L/23R and an eastwards extension of Terminal 2, which is planned to provide fifteen more covered stands.

 The World Logistics Hub is also part of the Airport City Enterprise Developments in south Manchester.
-This development is designed to meet the growing demand for cargo handling space and infrastructure outside of the southeast.
+This development is designed to meet the growing demand for cargo handling space and infrastructure outside the southeast.
 Positioned on the southwest side of the A538 road, next to the southeast side of the M56 motorway across the A538 from the World Freight Terminal, it provides access to the trunk motorway network via Junction 6.

 Manchester Airport has development plans to meet the growing demand to fly.
 One document, "The Need for Land", outlines several development ideas.
 Five affected areas are: